 Background

-Forest biodiversity is one of the seven thematic programmes of work under the Convention on Biological Diversity (CBD).
 During its eighth and ninth meetings, the Conference of the Parties to the CBD recognized “the uncertainties related to the potential environmental and socio-economic impacts, including long-term and transboundary impacts, of genetically modified trees on global forest biological diversity”, recommended “Parties to take a precautionary approach when addressing the issue of genetically modified trees”, and urged Parties to undertake a number of actions with regard to LM trees, such as “to develop risk-assessment criteria specifically for genetically modified trees”.
+[Moreover, forest biodiversity is one of the seven thematic programmes of work under the Convention on Biological Diversity (CBD)].

 SCOPE